EdgeVerve/oe-cloud-cli/readme.md

 ## What's oe-cloud-cli?

-oe-cli helps you to kickstart new projects, prescribing best practices and tools to help you stay productive.
+oe-cloud-cli helps you to kickstart new projects, prescribing best practices and tools to help you stay productive.